mui/material-ui/docs/data/material/components/icons/icons.md

 These components use the MUI `SvgIcon` component to render the SVG path for each icon, and so have a peer-dependency on `@mui/material`.

-If you aren't already using MUI in your project, you can add it following the [installation guide](/getting-started/installation/).
+If you aren't already using Material UI in your project, you can add it following the [installation guide](/getting-started/installation/).

 ### Usage